humungus-gungi/bootyquest/README.md

 Assassin is super arrested.

 Other party members roll vigilance.
 Ifa gets a triumph!
-Ifa mutters into the crowd that the Empire is bad, and turns more people into the anti-empire crowd.
+Ifa mutters into the crowd that the Empire steals babies, and turns more people into the anti-empire crowd.

 #### Round 3